-Tenure-track Faculty Positions Available
+Tenure-track Faculty Openings Available

 We particularly encourage applications from candidates who have a demonstrated track record in mentoring and nurturing female and under-represented minority students.